sculpin/sculpin.io/source/documentation/content-types/custom-types.md

 ### Sample Project Tags Index Page

-The following is a quick sample of a template that can be used to list all tags that have been used to tag projects.
+The following is a sample of a template that can be used to list all tags that have been used to tag projects.

     ---